 What is Volkov's Magic Land like?
 And how does it differ from Oz?

 Yet many of Baum's features survive intact.
 The young heroine, as always, comes from Kansas.
 Readers will find the familiar Yellow Brick Road leading to the same fabulous Emerald City.
-And we still have the Munchkins who live in Blue Land and the Quadlings of Rose Land.
-The Winkies, however, live in VIOLET Land, while Yellow Land, to the north, is seldom mentioned and never described.
+And we still have the Munchkins who live in the Blue Land and the Quadlings, renamed the Chatterers, of the Rose Land.
+The Winkies, however, live in the Violet Land, while the Yellow Land, to the north, is seldom mentioned and never described.
 In Volkov and his successors, Blue Land lies to the west, and Violet Land to the east.
 (Rose Land is still in the south.)
-The Munchkins are renowned for their munching, the Winkies are skilled craftsmen, and the Quadlings come up with plenty of cock-and-bull stories!
-But in all its essentials, Volkov's treatment of the opening story is the same tale that English-speaking readers (and filmgoers) have loved for generations.
+The Munchkins are renowned for their munching, the Winkies are skilled craftsmen, and the Chatterers can never stop talking!
+But in all its essentials, Volkov's treatment of the opening story is the same tale that the English-speaking readers (and filmgoers) have loved for generations.

 Tales of the Magic Land books are: